 Learning to let life flow through you

 Close your eyes, kick off your shoes, and roll your pant-legs knee-high as you imagine walking along a pristine beach.
-Observe the rhythm of the surf: how the tide pushes in then pulls out, over and over again.
+Observe the flow and rhythm of the surf: how the tide pushes-in then pulls-out, over-and-over again.

-In like kind, there is a larger tidal force at play as we breathe in and out: Trees drink-in the carbon dioxide we exhale, then process it to dispense the oxygen that sustains us.
-Life has an endless flow that nourishes all involved…if we let it.
+In like kind, there are significant tidal forces at play everywhere: trees drink-in the carbon dioxide we exhale, then process it to dispense the oxygen that sustains us.
+Life has an endless ebb-and-flow that nourishes all involved...if we allow it.

 Whether physical or emotional, when we refuse to let life cycle through us, the process stalls.
-When we hold onto emotions like anger, loneliness or self-pity, the stress we create dams up our abilities to think clearly and behave appropriately.
-In essence, we become as toxic as a stagnant pool of water.
+When we hold onto emotions like anger, loneliness or self-pity, the stress created dams-up our abilities to think clearly and behave appropriately: In essence, we become as toxic as a stagnant pool of water.

-Living healthier involves allowing life’s ebb and flow.
-This month, practice cutting the anchoring thoughts that find you fighting the tide and, instead, allow challenging circumstances to cycle through you.
+Living healthier involves allowing and accepting life’s ebb-and-flow.
+Practice cutting the anchoring thoughts that find you fighting the tide and, instead, allow challenging circumstances to cycle through you.

-Trust that there is a deeper current at play: Your decision to stay present will allow you the flexibility to work with life’s ripples and waves, instead of being swamped by them.
+Trust that there is a deeper current at play: Your decision to stay present will allow you the flexibility to work with life’s ripples and waves, instead of being toppled by them.

 They say “Hope floats” – So does an even-keeled attitude.